-There are several different "tools", each of which can be used with any of the input devices1:
+There are several different "tools", each of which can be used with any of the input devices:

 - The Grab Tool mimics a pair of tweezers, and can be used to move molecules around on the screen without any keyboard or mouse commands.
 Pressing a button connects the 3d cursor to the nearest molecule.
 Then, moving or rotating the tracker will cause the molecule to move or rotate around on the screen. - The Rotate Tool is a tool for precisely rotating molecules with haptic devices.
 When a button is pressed and released, the cursor is again connected to the molecule.
 With this tool, however, the center of the molecule is fixed, and the end of the haptic pointer is forced to lie on the surface of a sphere about this center.
 Moving the device around the surface of the sphere rotates the molecule, and another button click releases the molecule.
 There are detentes like the clicks commonly felt in a 2d dial on the surface of the sphere, arranged so that the user can rotate the molecule to precise 90-degree points.
 If the user holds down the button for a while initially, he can feel the sphere and the detentes, but do not affect the molecule.
-This "preview mode" allows the user to find a good point from which to start the rotation.
+This "preview mode" allows the user to find a good point from which to start the rotation. - The Joystick Tool is the three-dimensional equivalent of a Joystick, for haptic devices.
+Pressing the button creates a virtual "spring," holding the device to its current location.
+If it is pushed away from this point in some direction, the selected molecule starts sliding in that direction, with a velocity that is proportional to the displacement of the device.
+The joystick tool shows how a three dimensional input device can be used to supply relative (differential) coordinates instead of absolute coordinates. - The Tug Tool is a tool that allows interaction with running molecular dynamics simulations.
+Pressing the button connects the device with a simulated spring to the nearest atom, and pulling on it adds a force to the simulation.
+If a haptic device is being used, the user will feel a force on his hand that is proportional to this force.
+In this way, the tug tool implements something like the click-and-drag that is commonly used with windowing systems.